-- First retention preference shall be given to employees whose performance was not rated as ineffective in any standard/indicator on their most recent evaluation report. - Second retention preference shall be given on the basis of educators who have received no disciplinary action (including written warnings or unpaid disciplinary suspensions) within the last three (3) school years. - (iii) Third retention preference shall be given on the basis of educators who possess a license and/or certifications or endorsements appropriate to the subject area in which they were assigned. - (iv) Fourth retention preference shall be given on the basis of educators who have accomplished career status. - (v) Fifth retention preference shall be determined by a committee based on school needs.
-The names of all District educators with a license and/or endorsements in the area still needing reduction shall be gathered and submitted to a committee to determine which educator(s) will be subject to a reduction in staff.
-In making their determinations, the committee shall consider criteria including, but not limited to, licensing status and number of endorsements in which the employee has worked, participation in extra duty assignments, recency of working in endorsed areas, educational degrees, attendance, punctuality, and whether or not there has been declining enrollment in the educator's classroom. - 5.6.4.
-Recall - [a] Employees affected by a necessary staff reduction must submit an employment application with the District if they would like consideration for re-employment.
-Career employees that apply for re-employment within twelve (12) months of the necessary staff reduction shall be referred to schools for consideration for appropriate positions.
-The salary schedule placement of a rehired employee shall be according to provisions in the "Salary Determinations" Section. - 5.7.
-Professional Evaluation - 5.7.1.
-The District and Association believe in the value of evaluating educator performance.
-In addition to providing for the improvement of professional competence, the evaluation system will: - [a] Identify standards and conditions of professional service in the school system.
+- (i) First retention preference shall be given on the basis of educators who have received no disciplinary action (including written warnings or unpaid disciplinary suspensions) within the last three (3) school years. - (ii) Second retention preference shall be given on the basis of educators who possess a license and/or certifications or endorsements appropriate to the subject area in which they were assigned. - (iii) Third retention preference shall be given to employees whose performance was not rated as ineffective in any standard/indicator on their most recent evaluation report. - (iv) Fourth retention preference shall be given on the basis of educators who have accomplished career status. - (v) Fifth retention preference shall be determined by a committee based on school needs.
+The names of educators with a license and/or endorsements in the area still needing reduction within the school or department shall be gathered and submitted to a committee to determine which educator(s) will be subject to a reduction in staff.
+In making their determinations, the committee shall consider criteria including, but not limited to, licensing status and number of endorsements in which the employee has worked, participation in extra duty assignments, recency of working in endorsed areas, educational degrees, attendance, punctuality, and whether or not there has been declining enrollment in the educator's classroom.

+5.6.4 Recall

+[a] Employees affected by a necessary staff reduction must submit an employment application with the District if they would like consideration for reemployment.
+Career employees that apply for reemployment within twelve (12) months of the necessary staff reduction shall be referred to schools for consideration for appropriate positions.
+The salary schedule placement of a rehired employee shall be according to provisions in the "Salary Determinations" Section.

+5.7 Professional Evaluation

-- [b] Provide a permanent record of the quality of each employee's professional service. - [c] Provide a basis for judgment with respect to the continued employment of the employee. - [d] Provide uniform instruments on which to make evaluations. - 5.7.2.
-Evaluations of professional performance shall be conducted annually or more often on the basis of the above philosophy, criteria and procedures. - 5.7.3.
-Observations and post-observation discussions provide formative feedback intended to increase supervisor-educator conversations about practice and promote continuous improvement.
+- 5.7.1 The District and Association believe in the value of evaluating educator performance.
+In addition to providing for the improvement of professional competence, the evaluation system will: - [a] Identify standards and conditions of professional service in the school system. - [b] Provide a permanent record of the quality of each employee's professional service. - [c] Provide a basis for judgment with respect to the continued employment of the employee. - [d] Provide uniform instruments on which to make evaluations. - 5.7.2 Evaluations of professional performance shall be conducted annually or more often on the basis of the above philosophy, criteria and procedures. - 5.7.3 Observations and post-observation discussions provide formative feedback intended to increase supervisor-educator conversations about practice and promote continuous improvement.
 Observations may be completed only by the supervisor or the supervisor's designee.
 All observers must be certified in Evaluate Davis prior to any observation being used for an educator's evaluation.
-Licensed personnel shall have the right to respond in writing to an observation. - 5.7.4.
-Summative evaluation conferences and reports will be completed by the supervisor or the supervisor's designee provided that person is a licensed administrator.
-Exceptions shall be communicated through the liaison process and approved by the Superintendent. - 5.7.5.
-Licensed personnel shall have the right to respond in writing to the evaluation and have that response attached to the report. - 5.7.6.
-When a teacher is experiencing difficulties in the performance of his/her professional assignment, he/she may request assistance from teaching colleagues, the school principal or appropriate District supervisors. - 5.7.7.
-A teacher who is not satisfied with an evaluation has fifteen (15) days after receiving the written evaluation to request a review of the evaluation.
-The review shall be conducted in accordance with Utah Code Ann. §53G-11-508.
+Licensed personnel shall have the right to respond in writing to an observation. - 5.7.4 Summative evaluation conferences and reports will be completed by the supervisor or the supervisor's designee provided that person is a licensed administrator.
+Exceptions shall be communicated through the liaison process and approved by the Superintendent. - 5.7.5 Licensed personnel shall have the right to respond in writing to the evaluation and have that response attached to the report. - 5.7.6 When a teacher is experiencing difficulties in the performance of his/her professional assignment, he/she may request assistance from teaching colleagues, the school principal or appropriate District supervisors.

+5.7.7 A teacher who is not satisfied with an evaluation has fifteen (15) days after receiving the written evaluation to request a review of the evaluation.
+The review shall be conducted in accordance with Utah Code Ann. §538-11-508.